ErikBoesen/gimp-web/content/news/2018-05_GIMP-2.10.2_Released/index.md

 <figure>
 <img src="{attach}gimp-2-10-2-exterminate-bugs.png" alt="Exterminate (GTK+2)!">
 <figcaption>
-Michael Natterer and Jehan portrayed by <a href="http://film.zemarmot.net/">Aryeom</a>.
+Michael Natterer and Jehan portrayed by Aryeom.
 <br/>
 It actually misses Simon Budig, a long time contributor who made a big comeback on the GTK+3 port with dozens of commits!